d1koder/cookd_app/README.md

 https://github.com/d1koder/cookd_app

-## R11 | What is Cookd?
+## R11 | Overview - What is Cookd?

 #### 		1 | Purpose

-Cookd is a two sided market place for the booking and creating lisitings for chefs and their services.
-The main focus will be for customers to browse various chefs online and to connect chefs with customers - and vice versa - so that chefs can have a platform to monetise their skills, and customers can conveinlty book a chef for their party.
+Cookd is a two sided market place for booking and creating lisitings for chefs and their services.
+The main focus will be for customers to browse various chefs online and to connect chefs with customers - and vice versa - so that chefs can have a platform to monetise their skills, and customers can conveniently book a chef for a party.

 #### 		2 | Functionality/ Features

-Cookd will be let Chefs create profiles of themsleves, with their profile displayed on the home page in a blog style grid format, and each tile that highlights their skills, cuisines on offer and pricing and availability.
-This in turn will allow the user/s - or customer - to browse through a list of chefs and/or cuisines according to the user/s desire.
-The user/s will be able to click on each tile to reveal more information such as, the chefs ratings and their availability.
+Cookd allows chefs to create profiles of themsleve, adding images and having it displayed on the home page in a blog style grid format.
+Each tile highlights their skills, cuisines on offer, pricing and availability.
+This in turn will allow the users - or customer - to browse through a list of chefs and/or cuisines according to the users desire.
+The users will be able to click on each tile to reveal more information such as, the chefs ratings and their availability.
 The user can in turn make a sound decision to book their desired chef for a specific date/time.
 Chefs and users will have the ability to "CRUD" their profiles if they wish.

 #### 2.1 User accounts

-​	#talk about user account functionality, users can create accounts accroding to their purpose ie, chef or customer etc
+Ability for Chefs and/or Users to create for themselves a new profile if they haven't signed up already.
+Also where Users and Chefs can sign in to existing accounts.

 #### 2.2 Browse

-​	#talk about how the index page displays all the available chefs that have accounts, and how customers can browse

-​	through a list or tiles of profiles.
+A list of available Chefs laid out in a blog style format, complete with profile pictures and details of their skills and avilability.
+Users should be able to click on the tiles to expand.

 #### 2.3 Chefs

- list of chefs available. users can scrollthrough thubmbnails of chefs and click to expand for more info
+Chefs can create profiles, add, edit and delete parts of their profile.

 #### 2.4 My account

-​	this is were users can login with their credentials, as either a chef or user
+This is were users can login with their credentials, as either a Chef or User.
+They can also have the option at the bottom to delete their account.

 #### 2.5 About

-​	this is where info about how to use the app and its purpose is detailed here
+This is where information about how to use the app and its purpose, will be detailed.

-#### 2.6 FAQ
+#### 2.6 FAQ (In future app update)

-​	this is where users can acces privacy info and rules etc.
+This is where users can view all relevant policies.
+As well as common questions.

 #### 		3 | Sitemap